verapi03/simple-nodejs-console-app/README.md

 This project is not focused on a solid architecture or software design, but only in the functionality of a basic console interface that interacts with the SQLite database through Sequelize.

 The unique goal is to illustrate the basic CRUD operations of the promise-based Node.js ORM Sequelize.
-The interface logic is coded in a monolith located in index.js in the root of the project.
+The interface logic is coded in a monolith located in index.js on the root directory.

 To see this project working:

 Clone the project

-On the console go to the root directory and install its dependencies: "npm install" Start interacting with the database upon sending CRUD commands like in the following examples:
+On the console go to the root directory and install its dependencies: "npm install"

+Start interacting with the database upon sending CRUD commands like in the following examples:

 CREATE: "node . --create:Contact --firstname=Andres --lastname=Vera-Pineda --phone=1234567890 --email=andres@email.com"